cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

   :end-before: //End(Set property value by service)
   :emphasize-lines: 1

-Alternatively we can provide a *property node* and the corresponding *value*:
+Alternatively, we can provide a *property node* and the corresponding *value*:

 .. literalinclude:: ../snippets/snippet_config_service.cpp
   :start-after: //Begin(Set property value by node)